 The World of Work Project View

-We love dual process theory and think it’s a great framework through which to understand your own thinking and decision making processes.
+We love dual process theory.It’s a great framework through which to understand your own thinking and decision making processes.
 We recommend reading “Thinking, fast and slow” and believe that the better your appreciation of your own thought processes is, the more effective of a thinker you will be.

-We recommend discussing the distinction between the two different systems with your team.
+Discussing the distinction between the two different systems with your team may be a helpful exercise.
 By increasing your team members’ understanding of dual process theory, and introducing common language in relation to it, it’s possible to more easily challenge sloppy thinking and increase performance.